 Indoor versions, like the Freestyle floor to ceiling cat tree, can be adapted to suit your cats.

 The Freestyle Outdoor Cat Tree is similar to the indoor version, but with adapted accessories that will withstand the elements.
-If you have a cat that is allowed to roam freely, placing a cat tree in the garden can still be a brilliant addition and provide great exercise.
+If you have a cat that is allowed to roam freely, placing a tree in the garden can still be a perfect addition and provide great exercise.
 This is especially good if your cat doesn't necessarily like to leave the perimeters of the garden, but still likes to be able to climb and play above ground.

 How tall should your cat tree be?